What is sustainable development?

 Conclusion

 In summary, sustainable development, achieved through sustainable practices such as investing in renewable energy sources and promoting energy efficiency, is of utmost importance to ensure a viable future.
-In addition, the Sustainable Development Goals (SDGs) established by the United Nations encompass 17 interconnected goals to address global challenges.
-Thus, we preserve natural resources, conserve the environment and improve the quality of life, reducing social inequalities, leaving a positive legacy for future generations.

 You Are Here: